High school scores, summaries and schedules for June 4, 2022 | Trib HSSN

 Class 3A

-Neshaminy vs. Northampton at Wyomissing, 1:30 p.m.; Parkland vs. Central Dauphin at Wyomissing, 3 p.m.; McDowell vs. Pennridge at Bald Eagle, 2 p.m.; North Allegheny vs. Shaler at Gateway, 1 p.m.
+Northampton vs. Central Dauphin at Exeter Township, 7:30 p.m.; Pennridge vs. North Allegheny at Bald Eagle, 5 p.m.

 Class 2A

-Lower Dauphin vs. Blue Ridge at Wilkes University, noon; Manheim Central vs. Christopher Dock at Wyomissing, noon; York Suburban vs. Cochranton at Bald Eagle, noon; OLSH vs. Meadville at Westminster College, noon
+Lower Dauphin vs. Christopher Dock at Exeter Township, 6 p.m.; Cochranton vs. Meadville at Conneaut, 7:30 p.m.

 All schedules are subject to change.
 To report scores or schedule changes, email ptrsports@triblive.com.